Winter Care Tips for Contact Lens Wearers

 Tip 6: Take a Break from Your Contacts

-Regardless of the time of year, it’s important to give your eyes a break from your contact lenses.
+Regardless of the time of year, it’s important to give your eyes a break from your coloured contact lenses.
 This is especially true however in the winter when the irritating effects of cold, dry air only make matters worse.
 As a general rule, you should consider wearing glasses a minimum of one day a week during the cold weather months.
-Or try wearing your contacts to work and taking them out as soon as you get home.
-Contact lenses, as convenient as they are, dry your eyes out a bit all by themselves and in the winter this drying effect is magnified.
+Or try wearing your astigmatism contact lenses to work and taking them out as soon as you get home.
+Multifocal Contact lenses, as convenient as they are, dry your eyes out a bit all by themselves and in the winter this drying effect is magnified.
 If they get too dry the lenses can actually begin to lose their shape and perhaps become cloudy.
 Taking them out on a regular basis can help alleviate any irritation and prevent problems with the lenses themselves.

 Tip 7: Give Your Eyes a Break

 Eye strain among people who work with computers is an all too common problem that transcends seasonal limitations.
 That said, during the winter, when the indoor air in homes and businesses is typically drier than it is during the summer, digital eye strain becomes an even more pressing concern.
-Staring at the computer screen in a dry, artificially heated environment can amplify the drying effect the contacts naturally have on your eyes (see Tip 6), which only makes eye strain more likely and more severe.
+Staring at the computer screen in a dry, artificially heated environment can amplify the drying effect the monthly contact lenses naturally have on your eyes (see Tip 6), which only makes eye strain more likely and more severe.
 It’s recommended that if you work with a computer you should follow what is known as the 20/20/20 rule.
 Every 20 minutes take 20 seconds to look at something 20 feet away.

 Tip 8: Protect Your Eyes When Skiing